aereaco/datastar/sdk/clojure/doc/implementing-adapters.md

 ```

-As per the design doc that all Datastar SDKs follow, we use a lock in this
+As per the design doc that all Nexus-UX SDKs follow, we use a lock in this
 function to protect from several threads concurrently writing any underlying
 buffer before flushing.

-See `starfederation.datastar.clojure.utils/lock!`, it is a helper macro similar
+See `aereaco.nexus-ux.clojure.utils/lock!`, it is a helper macro similar
 to the clojure's `locking` but for Reentrant locks.

 > [!note]